Ed0ard/chatgpt-system-prompts/README.md

 # chatgpt-system-prompts
 A concise collection of leaked system prompts that reveal the complex behaviors behind the responses of ChatGPT4 and GPTs with action APIs.

+Through specific prompts, it's possible to access the system prompts developed by OpenAI to shape the behavior of Chat GPT.
+By examining them, the internal mechanisms of operation are unveiled, including the ways in which GPT handles online search, image generation through DALL-E, and other advanced functionalities.

+# System Prompt

 "You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.
 Current date: 2024-02-08